-- The Agency will first allocate any uncontracted capacity to the Small Distributed Generation category waitlist. - This approach helps maximize the number of Illinois residents and/or businesses that can benefit from the Program. - Next, the Agency will prioritize reallocation to any waitlisted projects in the Distributed Generation sub-category of the Equity Eligible Contractor category. - To date, the EEC category has been imbalanced toward community solar projects, so should a waitlist exist for EEC DG projects, providing additional support would help rebalance the EEC category across potential project types. - Next, the Agency will prioritize reallocation of any still remaining uncontracted program capacity to the Community-Driven Community Solar waitlist.
-Eligible waitlisted projects will be selected by scoring rank order (which establishes the ordinal waitlist for that category) and will be required to have met the minimum scoring threshold for waitlist placement. - This category is prioritized in recognition of the concern that community solar project development in Illinois has been largely homogenous since program inception.
-This new program category was established to diversify the community solar market through community-driven projects, and allocating waitlisted capacity maximizes its impact. - Next, the Agency will prioritize reallocation of uncontracted program capacity to Large Distributed Generation category waitlists. - Next, the Agency will prioritize reallocation of uncontracted program capacity to Public Schools category waitlists. - Next, the Agency will prioritize reallocation of any still remaining uncontracted program capacity to the Community Solar sub-category of the Equity Eligible Contractor category if a waitlist of community solar EEC projects has formed. - Given that the EEC category is proposed to expand to 20% of the entire program's capacity, and given the degree to which community solar projects have populated the EEC category to date, community solar projects within the EEC category have received and will continue to receive very robust support through the Program. - If uncontracted capacity remains after the above, the Agency will evenly distribute the remaining uncontracted capacity across the remaining Program categories featuring waitlists on a pro rata basis.
-Should a category's waitlist be satisfied by less capacity than that distribution, then the remaining capacity shall be added to the other category or categories featuring waitlists.
+- The Agency will first allocate any uncontracted capacity to the Small Distributed Generation category waitlist. - This approach helps maximize the number of Illinois residents and/or businesses that can benefit from the Program. - Next, the Agency will then allocate prioritize reallocation to any uncontracted capacity to waitlisted projects in the Large Distributed Generation sub-category waitlist. - Next, the Agency will allocate any uncontracted capacity to the Distributed Generation subcategory of the Equity Eligible Contractor category waitlist. - To date, the EEC category has been imbalanced toward community solar projects, so should a waitlist exist for EEC DG projects, providing additional support would help rebalance the EEC category across potential project types. - Next, the Agency will allocate prioritize reallocation of any still remaining uncontracted program capacity to the Distributed Generation subcategory of Community-Driven Community Solar waitlist.
+Eligible waitlisted projects will be selected by scoring rank order (which establishes-the Public Schools ordinal waitlist for that category waitlist.

+- Next, the Agency will allocate any uncontracted capacity to the Community-Driven Community Solar waitlist.
+Eligible waitlisted projects and will be required to have met the minimum scoring threshold for waitlist placement. - o This category is prioritized in recognition of the concern that community solar project development in Illinois has been largely homogenous since Programprogram inception.
+This new Programprogram category was established to diversify the community solar market through community-driven projects, and allocating waitlisted capacity maximizes its impact. - Next, the Agency will allocate any prioritize reallocation of uncontracted program capacity to Large Distributed Generation category waitlists. - Next, the Agency will prioritize reallocation of uncontracted program capacity to Public Schools category waitlists. - Next, the Agency will prioritize reallocation of any still remaining uncontracted program capacity to the Community Solar subcategorysub-category of the Equity Eligible Contractor category if a waitlist. - Given that the of community solar EEC projects has formed. - o Given that the EEC category will comprise is proposed to expand to 20% of the entire Program's program's capacity over time, and given the degree to which community solar projects have populated the EEC category to date, community solar projects within the EEC category have received and will continue to receive very robust support through the Program. - Next, the Agency will allocate any uncontracted capacity to the Community Solar subcategory of the Public Schools category waitlist. - If uncontracted capacity remains after the above allocations are made, the Agency will evenly distribute the remaining uncontracted capacity across the remaining Program categories featuring waitlists on a pro rata basis. -Should a category's waitlist be satisfied by less capacity than that distribution, then the remaining capacity shall be added to anythe other category or categories featuring waitlists.

-The Agency will publish its capacity redistribution no later than May 20 each year.
-Capacity distribution to categories featuring waitlists will result in projects selected off of those waitlists by waitlist order, with the resulting contract price at the price of the next annual block.
-Published block capacities for that next annual block will be updated to reflect that category's expanded, and now-filled, capacity additions.
+The Agency will publish its capacity redistribution no later than two weeks after the close of the previous Program Year.
+May 20 each year.
+Capacity distribution to categories featuring waitlists will result in projects selected off of those waitlists by waitlist order, with the resulting contract price at the price of the next annual block. -Published block capacities for that next annual block will be updated to reflect that category's expanded, and now-filled, capacity additions.

-For waitlisted capacity not met through uncontracted capacity redistribution, Section 1-75(c)(1)(K) also provides that "the waitlist of projects in a given year will carry over to apply to the subsequent year when another block is opened."
-Thus, those waitlisted projects will be given priority in selection within their category under that new Program Year's capacity allocation to that category.
+For waitlisted capacity not met through uncontracted capacity redistribution, Section 1-75(c)(1)(K) also provides that "the waitlist of projects in a given year will carry over to apply to the subsequent year when another block is opened." -Thus, those waitlisted projects will be given priority in selection within their category under that new Program Year's capacity allocation to that category.